Vito Noto: Early life

 Vito Noto was born in Ragusa, Italy, in 1955.
 His family moved to the Swiss Canton of Lucerne in 1958, then in 1969 to Canton Ticino.

 He studied at the Scuola Politecnica di Design in Milan.
 After his studies he worked at various design studios in Zurich, Hamburg and Paris.

 Career

 In 1982 he set up his own industrial design studio based in Cadro.
 With his team he has designed products for industries, furniture, graphic elements, website and machinery.

 He has received awards including: the Design Preis Schweiz, the Price Compasso d'Oro, and the IF Die gute Industrieform, ADI Design Index.

 He teaches in technical institutes and universities.
-From 2005 to 2015 he held the position of President of the Photo Club of Lugano.
+From 2005 to 2016 he held the position of President of the FotoClubLugano of Lugano.